nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![usage of list command](./images/UserGuide/1.3_list.png)

 ### Editing a Specific Flashcard : `edit`
-Edits an existing person in the address book.
+Edits an existing Flashcard in the deck.

 Format: `edit INDEX (q/a)/ (question/answer)`